 Before I had children, I can’t say that my time management was exemplary, but I was mostly on time and never felt I was never rushing to get from one to place to the next or that I was particularly disorganized.

-Things got better over time, but if I had implemented some of these tips myself back then, it would have made things a lot easier for sure.
+Things got better gradually, but if I had implemented some of these tips myself back then, it would have made things a lot easier for sure.